jakeisnt/site/content/projects/_index.md

   identifier = "projects"
 +++

-Here are some descriptions of projects I've worked on.
+Descriptions of projects I've worked on.